ipersids/sfms-playground-little-game/README.md

-# SFML playground
+# SFML and Box2D playground
 ## Little Game
-This repository is my space to explore the features of [SFML (Simple and Fast Multimedia Library)](https://www.sfml-dev.org/index.php), a library used for the development of games and multimedia applications.
+This repository is my space to explore the features of [SFML (Simple and Fast Multimedia Library)](https://www.sfml-dev.org/index.php), a library used for the development of games and multimedia applications, and [Box2D physics engine for games](https://box2d.org/documentation/index.html).

 ## Project Structure
 Below is an overview of the project's directory structure.
 The project is currently ongoing, and this information will be updated as development progresses.